Search for Higgsinos in final states with low-momentum lepton-track pairs at 13 TeV: Object and event selection

 \subsection{Event selection}

-The event preselection, common to all analysis categories, consists of the following requirements: \begin{itemize} \item hard $\ptmiss>220\GeV$ and $\ptmiss>140\GeV$, to select events efficiently with respect to both signal acceptance and trigger thresholds; \item at least one jet with $\pt>30\GeV$ and $\abs{\eta}<2.4$, consistent with the presence of ISR; \item $N_{\PQb\text{ jets}}=0$, namely zero reconstructed \PQb jets, to suppress \ttbar background; \item $\min{\dphi\big(\text{hard }\ptvecmiss,\ptvec\big)}>0.4$ for all jets to reduce events with mismeasured jets contributing to hard \ptmiss; \item $N_{\Pell}^{\text{hard}}=0$, to veto isolated leptons with $\pt>30\GeV$, suppressing backgrounds from $\PW\to\Pell\PGn$ decays; \item $0.4<\mll<12\GeV$, to target the compressed mass region of interest. \end{itemize} In the dimuon category, two reconstructed and identified muons are required, and events must satisfy the following criteria: \begin{itemize} \item $N_{\PGm}=2$, oppositely charged; \item $\pt(\PGm_2)<3.5\GeV$ or $\DR(\PGm_1,\PGm_2)<0.3$, to ensure no overlap with the search described in Ref.~\cite{CMS:2021edw}; \item $\DR(\PGm_{1,2},\PQjo)>0.4$, where \PQjo is the leading jet; \item \mll outside the ranges 0.75--0.81 and 3.0--3.2\GeV, to veto \PGo, \PGrz, and \PJGy resonances; \item event $\BDT>0$, to enhance signal purity and reject SM backgrounds. \end{itemize} The event BDT classifier is constructed using several observables, including the leading and subleading muon \pt, the \DR and $\deta$ between the two muons, the hard \ptmiss, and the differences in azimuthal angle between the hard \ptmiss and the muons, as input features.
-The event-level BDT output distributions are shown in Fig.~\ref{fig:event-bdt-dimuon-output}.
+The event preselection, common to all analysis categories, consists of the following requirements: \begin{itemize} \item hard $\ptmiss>220\GeV$ and $\ptmiss>140\GeV$, to select events efficiently with respect to both signal acceptance and trigger thresholds; \item at least one jet with $\pt>30\GeV$ and $\abs{\eta}<2.4$, consistent with the presence of ISR; \item $N_{\PQb\text{ jets}}=0$, namely zero reconstructed \PQb jets, to suppress \ttbar background; \item $\min{\dphi\big(\text{hard }\ptvecmiss,\ptvec\big)}>0.4$ for all jets to reduce events with mismeasured jets contributing to hard \ptmiss; \item $N_{\Pell}^{\text{hard}}=0$, to veto isolated leptons with $\pt>30\GeV$, suppressing backgrounds from $\PW\to\Pell\PGn$ decays; \item $0.4<\mll<12\GeV$, to target the compressed mass region of interest. \end{itemize} In the dimuon category, two reconstructed and identified muons are required, and events must satisfy the following criteria: \begin{itemize} \item $N_{\PGm}=2$, oppositely charged; \item $\pt(\PGm_2)<3.5\GeV$ or $\DR(\PGm_1,\PGm_2)<0.3$, to ensure no overlap with the search described in Ref.~\cite{CMS:2021edw}; \item $\DR(\PGm_{1,2},\PQjo)>0.4$, where \PQjo is the leading jet; \item \mll outside the ranges 0.75--0.81 and 3.0--3.2\GeV, to veto \PGo, \PGrz, and \PJGy resonances; \item event $\BDT>0$, to enhance signal purity and reject SM backgrounds. \end{itemize} The dimuon event BDT is constructed using several observables, including the leading and subleading muon \pt, the \DR and $\deta$ between the two muons, the hard \ptmiss, and the differences in azimuthal angle between the hard \ptmiss and the muons, as input features.
+The full set of features is listed in Table~\ref{tab:dimuon-bdt-variables}, ordered by their relative importance.
+The most discriminating variable is the invariant mass of the dimuon system, which has the characteristic endpoint for signal corresponding to $\Dmz$ compared to background.
+The dimuon event BDT output distributions are shown in Fig.~\ref{fig:event-bdt-dimuon-output}.
 Six SRs are defined for events with BDT output scores in bins with edges of 0, 0.1, 0.2, 0.3, 0.4, 0.5, and 1, given in order of increasing sensitivity.
 A single event BDT is used for both detector configurations.
+The lepton + exclusive track event-level BDT importance rankings are similar, with the \DR being most highly ranked.